-Mark Grover is a software engineer working on Apache Spark at Cloudera.
+Mark Grover is a Product Manager at Lyft.
 Mark is a committer on Apache Bigtop, a committer and PPMC member on Apache Spot (incubating) and a committer and PMC member on Apache Sentry and has contributed to a number of open source projects including Apache Hadoop, Apache Hive, Apache Sqoop, and Apache Flume.
 He is a coauthor of Hadoop Application Architectures and also wrote a section in Programming Hive.
 Mark is a sought-after speaker on topics related to big data at various national and international conference.
 He occasionally blogs on topics related to technology.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?